splunk/splunk-operator/docs/Examples.md

 ## SmartStore Index Management

 Indexes can be managed through the Splunk Operator.
 Every index configured through the Splunk Operator must be SmartStore enabled.
-For further details, see [SmartStore Resource Guide](SmartStore.md).
+See [SmartStore Resource Guide](SmartStore.md).

 ## Using Default Settings